onfido/onfido-ios-sdk/README.md

 ⚠️ The Onfido SDK require CoreNFC to run.
 Since Xcode 12 there is bug where `libnfshared.dylib` is missing from simulators.
 See [stackoverflow](https://stackoverflow.com/questions/63915728/xcode12-corenfc-simulator-library-not-loaded) to solve this problem.

+⚠️ Even though you don't enable NFC feature, Apple might ask you to provide a video to demonstrate NFC usage as NFC related code is part of the SDK binary regardless of runtime configuration.
+While we're working on permanent solution for this problem, please download the video that has been shared [in this post](https://github.com/onfido/onfido-ios-sdk/issues/215#issuecomment-767553245) and send to Apple to proceed on your App Review process.

 ### 1. Obtaining an API token

 In order to start integration, you will need the **API token**.
 You can use our [sandbox](https://documentation.onfido.com/#sandbox-testing) environment to test your integration, and you will find these two sandbox tokens inside your [Onfido Dashboard](https://onfido.com/dashboard/api/tokens).
 You can create sandbox tokens inside your Onfido Dashboard.